-During the year ended December 31, 2015, the Company issued four tranches of convertible promissory notes ("Notes") in the aggregate principal amount of \$1,785,000 to the Investor and other third parties who were assigned rights by the Investor to participate in the Financing (together with the Investor, the "Investors").
-During the first quarter of 2016, the Company repaid all remaining obligations under the SPA and has no intention of seeking further capital from the Investor, or any other investor(s) in the Financing.
+During the year ended December 31, 2015, the Company issued four tranches of convertible promissory notes (collectively, the "Notes", and individually, "Note 1", "Note 2", "Note 3", and "Note 4") in the aggregate principal amount of \$1,785,000 to the Investor and other third parties who were assigned rights by the Investor to participate in the Financing (together with the Investor, the "Investors").
+During the first quarter of 2016, the Company repaid all obligations under the SPA and has no intention of seeking further capital from the Investor, or any other investor(s) in the Financing.